Kqpa/zeesh/README.md

 # **Shell Scripts**

-This repository contains useful miscellaneous shell scripts that can be ran on any **UNIX** or like system.
+This repository contains useful miscellaneous shell scripts that will make your life easier.
+They can be ran on any UNIX or like system.

 # Setup